 Tests to rule out things like sleep apnea are also important.
 Had that done.
 Don’t have sleep apnea.

-So no a sleeping pill is not the answer for most people.
+So no sleeping pill is not the answer for most people.
 But for some people, it is a good answer I believe.
 Sometimes we have some serious sleep problems complicated by a lot of pain.
 I mean, that sleeping pill I was on should knock a person out of 8 hours, not 5, or less.
 And the one I just have been trying… should work really quickly, and it does not work at all.
 So I have some serious sleep issues with pain.
 And pain is a daily event.
 I’m just saying some of us are very complicated when it comes to sleep and pain… and sleep is Necessary and sometimes that means medications.